Open positions

 Brain metastasis affects 7-11% of Her2+ breast cancer at diagnosis and is the most frequent metastasis site for this type of tumor.

 The two teams have developed expertise in this type of murine model from previous collaborative work on other subtypes of breast tumors.
-The project will require the implementation of various techniques including stable cell line transfection, cell sorting, and immune phenotyping, bioluminescence imaging of live animals, histopathology, and transcriptome analysis depending on the project’s progress.
+The candidate will have to modulate the expression of Her2 in a murine luminescent breast cancer cell line.
+The project will require the implementation of various techniques including gene editing using CRISPR-Cas9, cell sorting, immune phenotyping, bioluminescence imaging of live animals, histopathology, and transcriptome analysis depending on the project’s progress.

-The candidate will primarily work in Oncotrial but some of the experiments will be performed in the Inserm lab.
+The candidate will primarily work in the Inserm labbut some of the experiments will be performed in Oncotrial.

 For further inquiries on the project please contact Drs Ulrich Jarry and Matthieu Le Gallo: matthieu.legallo(at)univ-rennes1.fr

-Master 2 internship : Regulation of Death Receptor signalling in cancer cells.
+Master 2 internship : Regulation of Death Receptor signalling by UFMylation in cancer cells.

 Death Receptor (DR), including CD95 and TRAIL-R1/2, are key regulators of tumour progression through their ability to drive cell death and non-cytotoxic cellular outcomes.
 Recent studies have highlighted ubiquitination events as crucial controllers of DR-signalling cellular outcomes.
-We have recently identified that UFL1, the E3-ligase for the ubiquitin-like modification UFM1, regulates TRAIL- and CD95L-induced cell death signalling in triple-negative breast cancer cells.
-Our preliminary results also indicate that UFL1 controls early events of DR signalling.
+We have recently identified that UFL1, the E3-ligase for the ubiquitin-like modification UFM1, regulates TRAIL- and CD95L-induced cell death as well as non-cytotoxic signalling in triple-negative breast cancer cells.

-The aim of the internship is to further decipher the molecular mechanism underlying UFL1’s role in DR cell death signalling and to explore the impact of UFMylation on non-cytotoxic outcomes of DR signalling.
-The internship will involve biochemistry, cell biology and molecular biology techniques (cell culture, western blot, pull-down/immunoprecipitation, flow cytometry, BioID).
+Interestingly, our results indicate that UFL1 controls early events (within the first hour of stimulation) of DR signalling.
+The aim of the internship is to further decipher the molecular mechanism underlying UFL1’s early role in DR signalling, in particular regarding trafficking of DR and the formation of DR-associated signalling platforms.
+The internship will involve biochemistry, cell biology and molecular biology techniques (cell culture, western blot, pull-down/immunoprecipitation, flow cytometry, microscopy).

 For further inquiries on the project please contact Dr Elodie Lafont: elodie.lafont(at)univ-rennes1.fr